 In the event that none of the persons specified are in condition to receive the information to which they otherwise would be entitled under this subsection, and no police officer is present, the driver of any vehicle involved in such accident after fulfilling all other requirements of subsections (a) and (b) of this section, insofar as possible on his part to be performed, shall forthwith report such accident to the nearest office of the local police department or of the county police of the county or of the State Police and submit thereto the information specified in this subsection.

 Penalties for Leaving the Scene of an Accident

 Drivers involved in a hit and run are subject to several additional penalties.
-Points will be added to the driver's motor vehicle—if there are no personal injuries, two points will be added, and if there are injuries, eight points will be added.
-If no one can be identified as the driver of the vehicle involved in the accident, responsibility is assigned to the person who is the registered owner of the vehicle.
+Points will be added to the driver's motor vehicle licence; if there are no personal injuries two points will be added and if there are injuries eight points will be added.
+If no one can be identified as the driver of the vehicle involved in the accident, then responsibility is assigned to the person who is the registered owner of the vehicle.
 Of course, after a traffic offense, the offender's insurance premiums will rise.

 Defending A Hit And Run Accident

 If you are facing charges for leaving the scene of an accident under New Jersey's hit and run statute, you should speak with a traffic offense attorney as soon as possible.
 The penalties for a hit and run accident depend on many factors and the number of charges can increase depending on the severity of the accident.